 Just off the dock is a beach, splash pad for kids, concession stand, kayak, and canoe rental as well as a tunnel under US31 to the downtown area shopping and restaurants.
 There are many great restaurants to choose from including family favorites; Red Ginger, Mama Lu’s, Georgia’s and a short walk away is Bubba’s and the food trucks.

 Traverse City shopping is a great experience because of the variety offered by all of the many stores.
 There are some traditional tourist-type stores but Traverse City’s downtown offer so much more.
 If you’re in need of groceries you can call for an Uber and be taken a short distance to a Michigan-owned and very large super grocery store named; Meijer.
 If you’re in town and need a haircut, check out Jude’s Barbershop – Traverse City.

 Traverse City is now known as a great destination for wine with several dozen wineries with accompanying tasting rooms.
 You can spend a few hours doing a wine tour or a whole weekend.

 While staying in Traverse City on a boat, your stay wouldn’t be complete without spending a day anchored of Marian Island (Power Island).
 Many boaters anchor off the east side of the island and spend the day swimming, kayaking and just enjoying the sun.

-Overall Traverse City Michigan is a great place to visit by land but its even better by water because you are within walking distance to so many things to do and see.
+Overall Traverse City Michigan is a great place to visit by land but it’s even better by water because you are within walking distance of so many things to do and see.
 Of all the great stops on Lake Michigan, Traverse City is one of the best.